Charles Darwin: Early life and education

-Darwin was born in Shrewsbury, Shropshire, on 12 February 1809, at his family's home, The Mount.
+Charles Robert Darwin was born on 12 February 1809 at his family's home, The Mount, in Shrewsbury, Shropshire.
 He was the fifth of six children of wealthy society doctor and financier Robert Darwin and Susannah Darwin (née Wedgwood).
 His grandfathers Erasmus Darwin and Josiah Wedgwood were both prominent abolitionists.
 Erasmus Darwin had praised general concepts of evolution and common descent in his Zoonomia (1794), a poetic fantasy of gradual creation including undeveloped ideas anticipating concepts his grandson expanded.

 A chalk drawing of the seven-year-old Darwin in 1816, with a potted plant, by Ellen Sharples.
 Part of a double portrait showing him together with his sister Catherine.

 Both families were largely Unitarian, though the Wedgwoods were adopting Anglicanism.
 Robert Darwin, a freethinker, had baby Charles baptised in November 1809 in the Anglican St Chad's Church, Shrewsbury, but Charles and his siblings attended the local Unitarian Church with their mother.
 The eight-year-old Charles already had a taste for natural history and collecting when he joined the day school run by its preacher in 1817.
 That July, his mother died.
 From September 1818, he joined his older brother Erasmus in attending the nearby Anglican Shrewsbury School as a boarder.

 Darwin spent the summer of 1825 as an apprentice doctor, helping his father treat impoverished people in Shropshire, before going to the well-regarded University of Edinburgh Medical School with his brother Erasmus in October 1825.
 Darwin found lectures dull and surgery distressing, so he neglected his studies.
 He learned taxidermy in around 40 daily hour-long sessions from John Edmonstone, a Black Briton from Demerara in the South American rainforest, who had been taught there by Charles Waterton, and when brought to Scotland was freed from slavery.

 In Darwin's second year at the university, he joined the Plinian Society, a student natural-history group featuring lively debates in which radical democratic students with materialistic views challenged orthodox religious concepts of science.
 He assisted Robert Edmond Grant's investigations of the anatomy and life cycle of marine invertebrates in the Firth of Forth, and on 27 March 1827 presented at the Plinian his own discovery that black spores found in oyster shells were the eggs of a skate leech.

 One day, Grant praised Lamarck's evolutionary ideas.
 Darwin was astonished by Grant's audacity, but had recently read similar ideas in his grandfather Erasmus' journals.
 Darwin was rather bored by Robert Jameson's natural-history course, which covered geology – including the debate between neptunism and plutonism.
 He learned the classification of plants.
 He assisted with work on the collections of the University Museum, one of the largest museums in Europe at the time.